 Whether it be a casual gathering, a fancy dinner party, or simply an indulgent treat for yourself, these well-loved Hawaiian desserts will not disappoint.

-It’s safe to say that pineapples have long been a treasured symbol of Hawaii, which is why this fruity delight deserves more recognition.
+It’s safe to say different kinds of pineapples have been a treasured symbol of Hawaii.
+Thus, this fruity delight deserves more recognition.
 Besides pineapples as the main attraction, this recipe calls for some simple ingredients like vanilla, brown sugar, butter, and cinnamon.

 Upon grilling, this dish offers a punch of flavors.
 It’s sweet, tart, and covered in a lovely brown sugar glaze that’s to die for.
 Plus, with no prepping needed, you can throw it together in a flash for a hurried meal.